m-tse/cameraTag/README.md

 - Hosting: Amazon EC2

 ## Node.js REST api:
-- round/create) -> Check roundName is unique
+- POST /round/create/:roundName/:users -> create a round with a name and number of users
-- shoot(roundID, ownName, targetMarkerID)
+- POST /shoot/:roundName/:ownName/:targetMarkerID -> shoot a target
-- rounds() -> rounds[] { roundName: String, numMaxContestants: int, numCurrentContestants: int, contestantNames: string[], timeStart: date}
+- GET /rounds -> returns JSON of all the current rounds
-- enterRound(ownName, roundName) -> Check that ownNAme is unique
+- POST /rounds/register/:userName/:roundName

 ## Game Logic:
 1. Create a round